xyzt-ai/platform-examples/README.md

 ## Java examples

 * The Java examples require JDK 11 or higher.
-* Each script is a single file without any additional dependencies
+* Each script is a single file without any additional dependencies.
 * Use `javac` to compile a single script.
   For example to compile the `UploadAllFilesInDirectory.java` script, you would run:
   ```bash